 The Kinsey scale derived from Kinsey et al. (1948), which in our project consists of 9 items (α = .817), asking participants’ preferences for sex-related behaviours and psychological/physiological intimacies toward people of the same or opposite gender, e.g. “To whom are you attracted?” with response options, “1 – Only people of the same sex as me”, “2 – Mostly people of the same sex as me”, “3 – Both men and women”, “4 – Mostly people of the opposite sex to me”, and “5 – Only people of the opposite sex to me” (See Appendix 1 for the full scale).
 Participants scoring 1 were considered “exclusively homosexual”, while those with a score of 5 were classified as “exclusively heterosexual”.
 There was an extra category for asexual participants if they chose “not applicable” in all sex-related items.
 In the second experiment involving non-heterosexual participants, Jiang et al. (2006) assigned homosexual and bisexual participants to the same analytical group without specifying the cut-off threshold.
 Since Kinsey did not register bisexuality as a defined category (Kinsey et al., 1998; Stange et al., 2011), the project classified participants with a score between 2.5 and 3.5 as “bisexual”.
 There was a discrepancy between participants’ responses in sexual and intimacy preferences, in which most of the participants expressed comfort to socialise (Mean = 2.88, SD = 0.312) and establish emotional bonds (Mean = 3.02, SD = 0.561) with people of both same and opposite gender, pulling the overall score towards the “bisexual” category.
 To focus on what may be most relevant for the study, the project utilised only sex-related items (7 items, α = .871) to gauge participants’ sexual orientations.

 The survey of explicit attitudes towards different sexual orientations (12 Items, α = .882) was constructed as a simple attitude survey.
-Participants expressed their feelings for 4 different sexual orientations (heterosexual, homosexual, bisexual, and asexual) under 3 hypothetical conditions (e.g. “I would feel ____ about being heterosexual, if it were my sexuality”, with response options, “1 –- Very comfortable”, “2 –- comfortable”, “3 –- Neutral”, “4 –- Uncomfortable”, and “5 –- Very uncomfortable”.
+Participants expressed their feelings for 4 different sexual orientations (heterosexual, homosexual, bisexual, and asexual) under 3 hypothetical conditions (e.g. “I would feel ____ about being heterosexual, if it were my sexuality”, with response options, “1 – Very comfortable”, “2 – comfortable”, “3 – Neutral”, “4 – Uncomfortable”, and “5 – Very uncomfortable”.
 See the rest of the items in Appendix 1).
 A higher score on a 5-point Likert scale signified a stronger negative attitude towards a given sexual orientation and vice versa.
 The average score for each of the 4 sexual orientations fell between 1.42 and 2.06, with an overall average of 1.78 (SD = 0.804).

-In the rating of attractiveness, participants were instructed to rate every image on a 5-point Likert Scale, ranging from “5 –- aroused”, “4 –- intrigued” to “3 –- indifferent”, “2 –- repelled” and “1 –- disgusted”.
+In the rating of attractiveness, participants were instructed to rate every image on a 5-point Likert Scale, ranging from “5 – aroused”, “4 – intrigued” to “3 – indifferent”, “2 – repelled” and “1 – disgusted”.
 The scale point labels were designed to reflect attitudes that might attract or repel attention.

 Procedure.